|"The Sniper" (1952).|

 I may be alone in this, but one of the reasons I enjoy old films is that we get an (unintentional) peek at what the world really looked like in the past.
 A passing street scene here, a glimpse out a window there - that may have just been a backdrop at the time, but now it can be a lot more interesting than stilted dialog or pulpy plots.

 This is an incredibly sophisticated film about mental illness, especially for the early 1950s.
-Rather than turn this tale of a sniper wholly into a police procedural, as would be the case in then-current "Dragnet" or the now-popular "CSI" string of shows (funny how some things don't change), the writers and director Edward Dmytryk ("The Caine Mutiny") focus on the sniper himself.
+Rather than turn this tale of a sniper wholly into a police procedural, as would be the case in then-current "Dragnet" or the now-popular "CSI" string of shows (funny how some things don't change), screenwriter Harry Brown and director Edward Dmytryk ("The Caine Mutiny") focus on the sniper himself.
 Which is a risky, but brilliant, decision.
 It also is not a pro-criminal film, trying to show that Eddie is justified in what he is doing - instead, he is portrayed as a menace who must be stopped at all costs.

 So, without giving anything away, there is a sniper (obviously) who is on the loose in San Francisco.
 He is a tortured soul, driving around town in his menial job sizing up potential victims.
 He regrets what he is doing but finds himself unable to stop.
 He even leaves notes for the police begging them to stop him (as in the real-life 1945 Frances Brown murder in Chicago) and is amazed at how far he can go and how seemingly obvious he can be without getting caught.
 Little vignettes are given throughout the film that reveal his obsessive compulsion, and a solid attempt is made to illustrate possible reasons, though they are never completely spelled out.
 In essence, he is a forgotten and constantly demeaned man who has found a violent outlet, but there is much more to him than that.
 In this way, it goes far beyond many other films in the genre, such as Boris Karloff's 1968 "Targets," which makes no attempt to explain what motivates the sniper in that film, or even "Dirty Harry," with its crazed sniper who is portrayed babbling incoherently.